 Tips: For big meaty eaters, the ribs may be served in larger pieces or even whole.

 - 10 – 12 pieces (680g) Finger ribs, with excess fat and gristle, trimmed

 - 1 clove Garlic, crushed and finely chopped

 - 2 tbsp Chinese rice wine or dry sherry

 - ½ tsp Chili sauce

 - 1 tbsp Five-spice powder

 - Chop each rib into three or four pieces, then mix with all the marinade ingredients and marinate for at least three hours.

 - Coat the ribs with flour and deep-fry on medium heat for 4 – 5 minutes, stirring to separate.
-Remove from oil and drain on a kitchen paper.
+Remove from oil and drain on kitchen paper.

 - Here’s the trick.
 Turn up the heat to high and deep-fry the ribs once more for 1 minute or until the color is an even dark brown.
-Remove with a slotted spoon and drain on a kitchen paper.
+Remove with a slotted spoon and drain on kitchen paper.